SteelCompendium/data-gen/Rules/Draw Steel Bestiary.md

 - ✦ ≤11: 5 damage; P1 slowed (save ends)
 - ★ 12–16: 8 damage; P2 shapechanged (save ends)
 - ✸ 17+: 11 damage; P3 shapechanged (save ends)
-  - Effect: A shapechanged creature becomes plant-like with bark skin and leafy hair.
+Effect: A shapechanged creature becomes plant-like with bark skin and leafy hair.
 They are slowed and have fire weakness 10 while they have this effect.

 **Throw (Maneuver)**
 Keywords: Attack, Melee
 Distance: Melee 1
 Target: 1 creature or object grabbed by the channeler
-  - Effect: Vertical push 3; ally targets don’t take damage from being force moved.
+Effect: Vertical push 3; ally targets don’t take damage from being force moved.

 **Catcher (Free Triggered Action)**
 Keywords: —
 Distance: Melee 1
 Target: 1 size 1 creature or object
 Trigger: The target is force moved into a square adjacent to the channeler.
-  - Effect: The target is grabbed by the channeler.
+Effect: The target is grabbed by the channeler.

 **Brambleguard (Triggered Action)** ◆ 1 Malice
 Keywords: Magic, Ranged
 Distance: Ranged 5
 Target: 1 ally
 Trigger: The target takes non-fire damage.
-  - Effect: The channeler covers the target in thorns and halves the damage.
+Effect: The channeler covers the target in thorns and halves the damage.
 If the damage was caused by a melee attack, the attacker takes 5 damage.

 #### BUGBEAR COMMANDER

-**LEVEL 2 SUPPORT**
+**Level 2 SUPPORT**
 *Bugbear, Goblin, Humanoid*
 **EV 32**
 **Stamina**: 70